 This can often lead to an overload of shipments that need to be made right before the holiday begins.
 Factor in the chance that many workers will be leaving early to get a head start on their holiday, meaning fewer employees in the weeks leading up to the Chinese New Year, and there’s a good chance your shipment could be delayed in the buildup.

-- Mid-January: Suppliers will begin to stop production.
+- Early January: Suppliers will begin to stop production.

-- Mid-February: Employees begin arriving back at the factories.
+- Early February: Employees begin arriving back at the factories.

-- March 4: Operations are almost back to normal
+- February 21: Operations are almost back to normal.

 How should I prepare?